 Alma Mater Minnesota, 1997

 Adam Cohen, who joined the Ohio State women’s tennis program as an assistant coach in September 2014 and was named the program’s associate head coach in 2016-17, has been part of record setting campaigns.
 A two-time ITA Midwest Region Assistant Coach of the Year (2016, ’21), the Buckeyes have earned an NCAA Tournament berth each year he has been on staff, with trips to the semifinals, quarterfinals and Round of 16.
-He has also helped coach the Buckeyes to three Big Ten regular season and three Big Ten Tournament titles.
+He has also helped coach the Buckeyes to four Big Ten regular season and three Big Ten Tournament titles.